Griseargiolestes fontanus

 commonly known as a springs flatwing.

 It is endemic to south-eastern Queensland and north-eastern New South Wales, where it inhabits streams near their springs.

 Griseargiolestes fontanus is a medium-sized damselfly, black-green metallic in colour with pale markings; adults have only a slight pruinescence.

 Like other members of the family Argiolestidae, it rests with its wings outspread.

 Griseargiolestes fontanus appears similar to Griseargiolestes albescens, though with less pruinescence.

+Etymology

+The genus name Griseargiolestes combines the Latin griseus ("grey" or "pearl-grey") with Argiolestes, the name of a related genus.
+It refers to the pale pruinescence seen in this group.

+The species name fontanus is Latin for "of a spring or fountain", referring to the waterfall near where the species was first recorded.